davidpallmann/sql-database-binding-azurefunc-v1/README.md

         ]
 ```

 New books should have been added, which you can see using the title or author search URLS mentioned earlier.
-Or, SELECT * FROM Book in SSMS.
+Or, in SQL Server Management Studio issue thi query: SELECT * FROM Book

 ## Adding SQLDatabase Binding To Your FunctionApp Project